-Best Credit Card Offers for March 2016
+Featured Credit Card Offers for June 2016

 Chase Sapphire Preferred® Card – Chase Ultimate Rewards points are the most versatile around, and the Chase Sapphire Preferred® Card is the best way to earn them!
 Right now, you can earn a 50,000 point sign up bonus that’s equivalent to $500 cash or $625 in travel booked through the Chase Ultimate Rewards portal after spending just $4,000 on the card within 90 days.
 In addition to the bonus, you’ll always earn 2x points per dollar spent on travel and dining and 1 point on everything else.
 Better yet, the $95 annual fee is waived the first year, and there are no foreign transaction fees.
 Read more about this card!

-Chase Ink Plus® Business – Business owners have a great option with the Chase Ink Plus® Business card.
+Chase Ink Plus® for Business – Business owners have a great option with the Chase Ink Plus® Business card.
 Apply now and earn a 60,000 point sign up bonus when you spend $5,000 in the first 3 months.
 Those points are worth $600 cash or more than $700 towards travel rewards.
 You’ll also get 5x points on the first $50,000 spent at office supply stores, cell phone, landline, and internet/cable services, plus 2x points on the first $50K you spend on gas and hotels and 1x points on everything else.
 These are the same Chase Ultimate Rewards points earned with other Chase cards, so they still transfer to all of the top airline and hotel loyalty programs as well.
 There are no foreign transaction fees or employee card fees, but you do have to pay a $95 annual fee for the card.
 Read more about this offer!